-Place an uncooked egg into a glass of vinegar, so that the egg is submerged.
-Let it set in the vinegar for 24 hours.
-Pour off all the vinegar and replace it with fresh vinegar.
-Now, let the egg set for another five or six days in this fresh vinegar.
+Next, let the egg set another five or six days in this fresh vinegar.
 Yes, you read correctly…days!
-On the sixth day, pull it from the vinegar and gently pat it dry with a paper towel.
+On the sixth day, pull out the egg.
+Gently pat it dry with a paper towel.
 (You can store the egg in an air-tight container until you’re ready to use it.)

 What’s missing from the egg?
 The shell is gone!
 But wouldn’t the “guts” of the egg be running all over the place?
 No, the egg has changed completely!

 Say: Every person who’s ever lived has disobeyed God.
 That’s called sin.
 And sin separates us from God.
 Look at an egg right out of the refrigerator.
 It has a shell that keeps us from getting to the egg inside.